knpuniversity/oauth/README.md

 Depending on which branch you're on, you may be seeing the code and different "steps" along the way:

-* `_tuts/start` - The beginning stage of the project
+* `master` - The beginning stage of the project
-* `master` - The ending stage of the project
+* `finish` - The ending stage of the project
-* Every other branch - Some middle-step

-If you want to code along with the tutorial, start with the code on the `_tuts/start` branch.
-If you want to see the finished product, go to the `master` branch.
+If you want to code along with the tutorial, start with the code on the `master` branch.
+If you want to see the finished product, go to the `finish` branch.

 This tutorial actually has a few pieces: